Itchy Eyelid Relief, Moisturizer and Natural Remedy | Eye Love Cares

 3. When using eye drops, look for preservative-free eye drops.
 While preservatives in regular eye drops inhibit bacterial growth, some people are allergic to these preservatives.

 4. If you wear contact lenses, you can minimize your risk of eye infection or irritation by practicing proper hygiene techniques, including frequent replacement of your contact lenses and contact lens case.
 Even better, try daily disposable lenses!

 Proper diagnosis of eyelid inflammation is crucial.
-Patients should always make sure they consult a qualified professional such as a family doctor or eye doctor to get help for an itchy eyelid.
-Family doctors have the medical background to diagnosis complications that are evident in a physical exam.
+Patients should always make sure they consult a qualified professional such as an eye doctor to get help for itchy eyelids.

-The physical exam generally consists of using a specialized magnification tool to study the eye for any inflammation.
+The physical exam by your eye doctor generally consists of using a specialized magnification tool to study the eye for any inflammation.
 The doctor will also check for the presence of bacteria or fungi, as well as any other viruses that may be present.
 If an infection is suspected, the doctor will then swab an eye in order to use the sample for specialized observation under a microscope.
-However, if a family doctor is unable to make the proper diagnosis, he or she will refer you to a qualified eye doctor.